 Well, that was fast.
 Fifteen days after the Atlanta Braves announced a partnership with a suburban government to build a new ballpark in time for the 2017 season, the Cobb County Commission approved $300 million in funding for the $672 million project Tuesday night.

-The measure passed 4-to-1, with commissioner Lisa Cupid voting against chairman Tim Lee, Bob Ott, JoAnn Birrell and Helen Goreham.
+The measure passed 4-to 1, with commissioner Lisa Cupid voting against chairman Tim Lee, along with Bob Ott, JoAnn Birrell and Helen Goreham.
 Via the Atlanta Journal-Constitution, Cupid says the speed of the process worried her:

 “I believe this could’ve been a win-win for so many more people … if we only took more time,” she said.

 Government — working too fast.
 Get a load of that!
 Kevin Daniels, a local resident, expressed a similar sentiment:

 “I’ve been really disappointed in the veil of secrecy and the rush… to approve this deal,” he said.
 “It’s not characteristic of the government I’ve grown accustomed to having in Cobb County, that I grew up with."